VinceDagz/redesigned-system/README.md

 > 💫 *“I don’t code bots.
 I breathe life into servers.”*
 > — **Arisxze**

-**Arisxze** is the mind and soul behind AriSxZeBot — the developer who turned uptime into art.
+**Arisxze** is the creator, coder, and storyteller behind **AriSxZeBot** —
-Every log message, every reconnection, every spark of energy carries the **ARISXZE signature**.
+turning uptime into art, and code into emotion.
+Every log message is a heartbeat; every reconnection is resolve.

 ---